WeAreAVP/fixity/fileVerificationMethod.md

 1. Check if given file exists at given path
  1. Check if any file exists for given inode in last scanned file's list
- 2. If file exists and inode exists in last scan ( means file is still present and was also have be scanned by Fixity in it's last scan)
+ 2. If file exists and inode exists in last scan ( means file is still present and was also have been scanned by Fixity in it's last scan)

     1. if  File Exists::YES  AND Hashes are Same of File in last scan and given file::YES  AND Have Same File Path of File in last scan and given file::YES AND Have Same I-Node of File in last scan and given file::YES
 	   *  `Result :: Confirmed File (FileExists::YES  || SameHashOfFile::YES  || SameFilePath::YES || Same I-Node::YES)`